anthonymartin/Lucy/README.md

 # About
 Lucy was created for people who like to craft modular and portable javascript.
-It speeds up development time by providing features for common tasks such as persisted user defined configuration.
+It speeds up development time by providing features for common tasks such as saving user configuration preferences to indexeddb (or localstorage if indexedDB is not supported).
+Lucy also exposes an event system for implementing event driven architectures in an application.
+It can work and co-exist with with any other javascript framework or library like React or Angular.

 # Features:
 1. Modular